Tebu Community

-Tebu Community is an indigenous Itsekiri rural community in Warri Kingdom.
-Tebu Community was founded by Ifie and Eyengho who are the children of Uwankun and Otete.
-It is located along the creek of Olero, Benin River in Warri North Local Government Area of present-day Delta State, Nigeria.
+Tebu Community is an indigenous Itsekiri rural community of the Warri Kingdom in Nigeria.
+Tebu Community was founded by the Ijebu people who migrated to the area around the 11th century.
+It is located along the creek of Olero, Benin River in Warri North Local Government Area of present-day Delta State.

+History

+Tebu was the first Itsekiri settlement to be documented by the Europeans around the year 1500, by the Portuguese explorer Duarte Pacheco Pereira.
+In his work Esmeraldo de Situ Orbis, Pereira wrote:

 It sits in the Tebu ward of Warri North and Warri federal constituency.

 Geography

 Tebu Community is located at latitude 5.846017 and longitude 5.110471.
 Tebu community is 11 meters/36.09 feet above sea level.
 Her border communities include Jakpa, Gbokoda, Deleoketa, Aja-metan and Udo.